scallyw4g/poof/language_introduction.md

 ```

-:fire: is_union
+:fire: is_union?

 Checks if the given type a union.

+:fire: is_pointer?

+Checks if the given type is a pointer.

-:fire: is_defined
+:fire: is_defined?

 Checks if the given type is defined.
 Extremely useful in rare cases.

-:fire: is_compound
+:fire: is_compound?

 Checks if the given type is either a struct or union.

-:fire: is_primitive
+:fire: is_primitive?

 Checks if the given type is primitive.
 Primitive types are the following (including valid combinations, and pointers to these types):

 `int, float, long, double, char, unsigned, void`

-:fire: is_function
+:fire: is_function?

 Checks if the given type is a function.

-:fire: is_array
+:fire: is_array?

 Checks if the given type has an array length.

-:fire: is_type
+:fire: is_type?

 Checks if the given type is equal to the type name specified.

-:fire: is_named
+:fire: is_named?

 Checks if the member has a specific name.

-:fire: contains_type
+:fire: contains_type?

 Checks if a compound type (struct or union) contains a given type.
 This is a
 sugar operator; it could be implemented by users with a loop and conditional,
 but the sugar'd version is very concise by comparison.

+:fire: name?

+Returns false for anonymous struct/unions, true otherwise.

+:fire: value?

+Returns true for types with default values, false otherwise.

+:fire: has_tag?

+Checks is the member has poof tags

+:fire: are_equal?

+Checks the two types for equality.

+This is experimental; 'equality' is not particularly well defined.
+I claim it
+should work as expected for most cases, including through typedefs.

 ## Extended examples